Updates

 Answer: (a)

-Statement 1 is correct as Section 4(2) recognizing self-perceived gender identity is omitted.
-Statement 2 is incorrect because the DM issues certificates only after medical board recommendations.
-Statement 3 is correct as the Bill mandates rotating nominations from States and UTs.
+Statement 1 is correct because the Bill omits Section 4(2) which recognized self-perceived gender identity.
+Statement 2 is incorrect as the Bill requires DM to issue certificates after medical board recommendation, not self-declaration alone.
+Statement 3 is correct as the Bill mandates reporting of gender reassignment surgeries to the DM.

 📝 Prelims Practice

-Consider the following statements about the constitutional provisions related to transgender rights in India:
+Consider the following statements regarding the constitutional provisions relevant to transgender rights:

-2. Article 15 prohibits discrimination solely on the basis of sexual orientation, but not gender identity.
+2. Article 15 prohibits discrimination based solely on sexual orientation.

 Which of the above statements is/are correct?